carlosjennings1991/UFOs/README.md

 We then need to import it into the javascript file that parses the data based on our search requests.
 The following code, seen in our other javascript file does exactly that.

 <img src="https://github.com/carlosjennings1991/UFOs/blob/main/code.png">

+The above code does the following

+* Import the data (line 2)
+* Takes the table and through javascript, builds the table in html row by row, filling each cell data value by data value.
+* Creates an empty list called 'filters' (very important because it feeds into another function later)
+* Creates a function called 'updateFilters' which takes the search parameters inputted by the user, converts them to a value that is used to update the previously empty filters list, and then the 'updateFilters' function calls the 'filterTable' function.
+* Creates a function called 'filterTable' which takes in the filters (provided by the user) and rebuilds the table based on the given filters.
+* Returns the table based on user inputs.